 NN’s method has a low footprint: the learning algorithms are shallow compared to deep learning networks, using many, many fewer operations to achieve very high performance (e.g., 1000-fold fewer for several applications such as face feature detection, pedestrian detection, and navigation).

-NN’s talented technical team of engineers and programmers are building up an array of platforms for a variety of machine vision applications across multiple fields of use.
+NN’s talented technical team of engineers and programmers are building up an array of platforms for a variety of computer vision applications across multiple fields of use.
 Ford Motor Company has already licensed a first round of platforms for one field of use, to “bring human-like intelligence to the machine learning modules of [their] autonomous vehicle virtual driver system.”
-See Ford press release.
+Intel has also partnered with NN to deploy the technology into multiple industries – to spread “[this] breakthrough technology in AI [from] a truly brilliant neuroscientist from Weill Cornell Medicine, Dr. Sheila Nirenberg.”

 NN was founded by Sheila Nirenberg, a professor at Cornell, who is also the founder of a company that develops new kinds of prosthetic devices (Bionic Sight LLC).

 Dr. Nirenberg has won numerous awards for her innovations, including a MacArthur “genius” Award.
-Her work on cracking the neural code has been featured in a TED talk, a BBC documentary, “The Genius Behind…”, a Bloomberg News documentary, the Washington Post’s “Transformers”, among many others.
-For peer-reviewed scientific publications, see Nirenberg lab website.
+Her work on cracking the neural code has been featured in TED talks, a BBC documentary, “The Genius Behind…”, a Bloomberg News documentary, the Washington Post’s “Transformers”, among many others.